olli991/mib-std2-pq-zr-toolbox/README.md

 ## Requirements
 - Any OBD2 adapter with a software that can enable developer mode (Green Engineering Menu) on the unit
 - Empty FAT32 formatted SD card or USB flashdrive, with enough space to save your backups.
 Everything bigger than 1GB is recommended
+- Read FAQ at the bottom of this file!

 ## How to install from SD card via "Service Mode" on supported units with navigation
 1. Unzip `MIBSTD2-Toolbox-vX.X.X.zip` to the root of SD card.